qchenevier/MBA_memoire/doc/reaction_organization.md

 - Use software to extend the boundaries of what you do.

 ##### Convergence IT and business

+Rather than using armies of people or large physical plants, Exponential Organizations are built upon information technologies that take what was once physical in nature and dematerialize it into the digital, on-demand world.

 Firms pursuing digital business strategies must manage a fundamental tension between the need to support flexible adaptation of their products and services to changing market conditions, and the need to provide stable value appropriation mechanisms to extract economic rents and reinvest them in innovative activities.
 Companies often fuse IT with their products and services for competitive advantage [@Woodard2013].